 Admission to the Program may be attained by either of two routes:

-- Admission from another institution, or via transfer from another graduate program in the Rutgers Graduate School, by recommendation of the Program's Graduate Student Acceptance and Progress Committee, as approved by the Department Chairperson, the Director of the Graduate Program, and the Dean of the Graduate School.
+- Admission from another institution, or via transfer from another graduate program in the Rutgers School of Graduate Studies, by recommendation of the Program's Graduate Student Acceptance and Progress Committee, as approved by the Department Chairperson, the Director of the Graduate Program, and the Dean of the School of Graduate Studies.

 - Recommendation by the student's Master of Science Advisory Committee for those already enrolled in the Entomology Graduate Program.